alanmitchell/show-1wire-id/README.md

 # show-1wire-id

 Displays the ID of a Maxim 1-wire Sensor on a Rasperry Pi with OLED display.
+This was primarily designed to be used when labeling 1-wire sensors.
+It is set up to display the ID of just one sensor.
+An alternative use is testing the operability of a 1-wire Master interface circuit.

 Designed to work with the [Adafruit PiOLED 128x32 display](https://www.adafruit.com/product/3527).